-Criteria for Issuance - The NWS will issue daily forecasts for use by the NFDRS during periods determined in consultation with land management agencies.
-Dates during which these forecasts are needed vary by year and by office.
-NWS NFDRS trend or point forecasts are usually available to fire agencies by 1500 LST/1600 LDT/2300 Z. The goal of the land management agencies is to provide quality observations in a timeframe that provides the NWS an hour to review the NFDRS observations and publish the forecasts.
-In order to meet these goals, the daily NFDRS fire weather observations must be made available to the NWS from WIMS in collectives by 1415 LST/1515 LDT/2215Z.
-NFDRS stations that do not have valid observations available in WIMS on time will not have fire danger indices available.

-The observation data that the land management agencies utilize for NFDRS outputs is typically available to the agencies between 1300 LST/1400 LDT/ 2100 Z and 1340
+Criteria for Issuance - The NWS will issue daily forecasts for use by the NFDRS during periods determined in consultation with land management agencies by 1500 LST/1600 LDT/2300 Z. The observation data that the land management agencies utilize for NFDRS outputs is typically available to the agencies between 1300 LST/1400 LDT/ 2100 Z and 1340 LST/1440 LDT/2140 Z. Depending on local needs, these times can vary.

-LST/1440 LDT/2140 Z. To facilitate timely delivery of the NFDRS observations to the NWS, the agencies must strive to have their local quality control and data entry completed in WIMS by 1345 LST/1445 LDT/2145 Z. Collectives are run at 10-minute intervals beginning at 1330 LST/1430 LDT/ 2130 Z, with the last collective run at 1415 LST/1515 LDT/2215 Z. Depending on local needs, these times can vary.
 It is important that land management agencies and their supporting WFO discuss and mutually agree to the timeframes that best meet their collective needs.
 Users who fail to meet the last collective, and want an NFDRS forecast for the following day, must coordinate with their local WFO to try and arrange for an updated forecast.